If you’re only getting started in the world of crypto advertising, things might be a little bit confusing.

 So…what’s the catch?

-Well, to be honest with you, Ad Exchanges are a little bit like the Wild West.
+Well, to be honest, Ad Exchanges are a little bit like the Wild West.
 Every day, billions of ad impressions flow through these digital marketplaces.
 It’s almost impossible to keep track of all the sellers and buyers.

 Ad Exchanges lack regulations, so it’s usually difficult to tell where your ads will show up (or who is bidding for your ads).